serghiou/being-earnest/Essay.md

 * It seems that a much higher proportion of landmark findings in biomedicine than previously thought are false.
 * Research in the scientific method suggests that this is largely due to lack of rigor in scientific research.
-* Albeit most blame researchers for the status quo, the true culprit may be a misalignment of incentives.
+* Albeit most blame researchers for the *status quo*, the true culprit may be a misalignment of incentives.
 * The new generation is facing the impossible dilemma of abiding to principles of good practice versus incentives.
 * We need to change how research is funded and rewarded if we are to make more of what is published true.